What is nonverbal communication: importance, types, and examples

 The most common challenges that hinder nonverbal communication include:

-1. Emotional and behavioral disorders
+1. Emotional and behavioural disorders

-A majority of emotional, behavioral, and mental disorders happen due to early childhood trauma.
+A majority of emotional, behavioural, and mental disorders happen due to early childhood trauma.
 As per research, people with high childhood trauma often display a high absenteeism rate in the workplace.
 You will have to adopt a unique nonverbal approach to understand and converse with people going through trauma.
 These people would not respond to regular stimuli just like everyone else.

 2. Impression management